hlovatt/statmach/README.md

     main()
 ```

-The Micropython code is as for the desktop Python code above for,
+This Micropython code is as the desktop Python traffic-light code above,
 except that the output occurs in the ``__entry__`` and ``__exit__`` methods.
 In particular these methods start and stop timers and turn LEDs on and off.
 The timers in turn schedule events to fire when they timeout.